julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 Julien Arino ([julien.arino@umanitoba.ca](mailto:julien.arino@umanitoba.ca))

-Department of Mathematics & Data Science Nexus University of Manitoba
+Department of Mathematics
+University of Manitoba

-Canadian Centre for Disease Modelling
-NSERC-PHAC EID Modelling Consortium - CANMOD, OMNI/RÉUNIS & MfPH

 ---

 # Foreword

 - "Numerical dates" are in the form YYYY-MM-DD (e.g, today is 2024-09-05)
-- Times are 24h
+- Times are 24h (HHMM)
 - Units are SI

 In case you want to know, some of the slides in the course are html5 generated from `markdown` files using [marp](https://marp.app/).
 Others are pure $\LaTeX$.
 All (including source code) are available on GitHub [here](https://github.com/julien-arino/math2740-of-data-science)